-- Visit or contact the Department of Elections for the county in which you make your home while you are home during the summer to complete a Request for Absentee Ballot application , vote by Absentee Ballot for the State Primary Election, and/or to obtain information.
+- Visit or contact the Department of Elections office in the county in which you make your home while you are home during the summer to complete a Request for Absentee Ballot application , vote by Absentee Ballot for the State Primary Election, and/or to obtain information.

 - For the Primary and General Elections.
-Send a properly completed application so that it arrives at the Department of Elections for your county before August 1 in the year of a General Election.
+Send a properly completed application so that it arrives at the Department of Elections office in your county before August 1 in the year of a General Election.
 This is not a deadline.
 Receipt by August 1 makes sure that your Absentee Ballots for the Primary and General Elections will be mailed on the earliest possible date.

 - For the Primary Election.
 Delaware is a CLOSED PRIMARY state.
 Only Democrats may vote in the Democratic Primary and only Republicans may vote in the Republican Primary.
 You will not receive an Absentee Ballot for the State Primary if you are registered other than as a Democrat or Republican, or if there is no primary election in which you are eligible to vote.

 - Provide a phone number and e-mail address at which you can be contacted on the application.
 Direct communication permits the department to quickly resolve problems with your application.

-- Contact the Department of Elections for your county if you do not receive your Absentee Ballot within a reasonable time.
+- Contact the Department of Elections office in your county if you do not receive your Absentee Ballot within a reasonable time.
 Absentee Ballots for the Primary Election will be mailed starting the first Saturday after the first Friday in August; Absentee Ballots for the General Election will be mailed starting approximately 45 days before the General Election.